Finding a better justice

 “In those days if you got a verdict, the fellow didn’t go to jail.
 He was locked up at the governor’s pleasure in some institution.”

-Lessons learned from the past can help lawmakers, judges and practitioner shape a better justice system for the future, says Adjuct Professor Rob Hulls, director of the Centre for Innovative Justice.
+Lessons learned from the past can help lawmakers, judges and practitioners shape a better justice system for the future, says Adjuct Professor Rob Hulls, director of the Centre for Innovative Justice.

 “What we can learn from the past is there is a better way of doing justice in the future,” he says.